mangefoo/wifi-ethernet-bridge/README.md

 interface eth0
 static ip_address=192.168.44.1/24
 ```
-On thing that made me supprised was that the interface was not configured until the ethernet cable was plugged in.
+One thing that made me supprised was that the interface was not configured until the ethernet cable was plugged in.
 Running `ifconfig eth0` before the cable was plugged in showed no IP address on the interface, which made me waste some
 time troubleshooting.